k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/04_fabric_runtime/03_fabric_deployment.md

 ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_07.png)

-NTT -> Deploy the Logical Unit and other components to the Fabric server where the data is actually stored, searched and available for inquiries.
+Deploy the Logical Unit and other components to the Fabric server where the data is actually stored, searched and available for inquiries.

 ### Deployment to the Fabric Server

-NTT -> Explain how  design and implementation can be executed in large-scale and on demand:
+Explain how  design and implementation can be executed in large-scale and on demand:

+Present:

 [Deploy Fabric Project](/articles/16_deploy_fabric/01_deploy_Fabric_project.md)